May 18, 2016

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-You can get the recipe for homemade porchetta here.
-But if you don’t feel like making it yourself (it is fairly time consuming), then you can pick some up at some specialty stores or butcher shops.
-If you’re in LA then Gjusta in Venice has some great porchetta!
+If you have the time, make your own homemade porchetta.
+But if you can’t make it yourself (it’s fairly time consuming!), pick some up at some specialty stores or butcher shops.
+And if you’re in the LA area, then Gjusta in Venice has some great porchetta!
+For more delicious sandwiches, try my Italian sub sandwich or my bacon turkey garden sandwich next.

 Key Ingredients in This Recipe